Anjanas-dh/carparking/NOTES.md

 - ⚠ ✅ Validate input carpark
 - ⚠ ✅ Create a "carpark" class (spaces, levels, stairs position)
 - ⚠ ✅ Validate that the stairs position is within the spaces range
+- ⚠ ✅ Boundary test CarPark: spaces not zero or lower (negative)
+- ⚠ ✅ Boundary test CarPark: levels not zero or lower (negative)
-- ⚠ Boundary test: stairPostion not zero or lower (negative)
+- ⚠ ✅ Boundary test CarPark: stairPostion not zero or lower (negative)
+- ⚠ Boundary test Position: floor not zero or lower (negative)
+- ⚠ Boundary test Position: spot not zero or lower (negative)
 - ⚠ Boundary test: stairPostion nequal to spaces
 - ⚠ Create a carpark with only a groundfloor and the exit on position 0.
 - ⚠ Create second floor with static stairs